 3. Assessing Depth: The oral exam will examine the student’s understanding of the intellectual basis for the research proposal, all pertinent background, details of the technical approaches and experimental strategy, interpretation of results, potential pitfalls and alternative approaches.
 The Examination Committee will carefully assess the student’s responses to evaluate the degree of contribution that the student made in the overall conception of the proposal.

-4. Assessing Breadth: The responsibilities of the Examination Committee will initiate with a short, study-section “like” meeting held two weeks after submission of the written component of the student’s exam.
+4. Assessing Breadth: The responsibilities of the Examination Committee will initiate with a short, “study-section like” meeting held after submission of the written component of the student’s exam.
 This meeting will be held in order to devise a cohesive and fair plan to evaluate the breadth of the student’s knowledge base.
-The three members of the Examination Committee that each represent a core area of emphasis within the BMB Program (Gene Expression Regulation, Translational Medicine, and Structural/Membrane Biology) will submit 3-5 questions each to the Examination Committee Chair prior to this meeting that they believe are related to the proposal but will effectively examine student breadth of knowledge.
+The Examination will submit 3-5 questions each to the Examination Committee Chair prior to this meeting that they believe are related to the proposal but will effectively examine student breadth of knowledge.
 The Examination Committee will then discuss these questions briefly and choose the most effective questions to be used during the examination.
-The external Committee member may also contribute to these breadth questions where their expertise is appropriate.
-During this examination, the Examination Committee Chair will be responsible for ensuring that breadth is assessed evenly and in accordance with topic areas held in value by the BMB Program as a whole.
+During this examination, the Examination Committee Chair will be responsible for ensuring that breadth is assessed evenly and in accordance with topic areas held in value by the BCB Program as a whole.

 5. The oral examination format.
 The oral examination is composed of an opening presentation of the research proposal by the student (20-30 min), followed by an oral examination (2-3 hr) covering the proposal, directly related areas, general and background information, and the pre-determined breadth questions devised during the study section that have NOT been provided to the student.

 6. Overall Performance Assessment.
-The performance on the “breadth” and “proposal” sections are graded separately as un-conditional pass, conditional pass, re-examination, or fail separately.
+The performance on the “breadth” and “proposal” sections are graded separately as un-conditional pass, conditional pass, re-examination, or fail.
 Both parts must be passed, but each can be remediated separately.
 The mechanism of remediation will be determined by the Examination Committee.